chantastic/react-suspense-course/src/lessons/111/README.md

 # Delay the Appearance of a Loading Spinner with CSS

+Eager delay spinners are not a good user experience.
+They can make a snappy user interface feel slower.

+We want delay spinners to appear only after a perceivable delay.
+`useTransition` doesn't yet have an API for customizing this.
+Until it does, we can use CSS animations to delay visibility of delay spinners.

 ## Exercise

 We have here a component that show ...